proxmox/proxmox-yew-widget-toolkit/Whitepaper.md

 - Improve code reuse (share code between back-end and front-end)

-- Of cause, we get all Rust language feature (type safety, ...)
+- Of course, we get all Rust language features (type safety, ...)

 We finally decided to give it a try by writing a prototype GUI for the backup server.